Seneca-BSA/bsa/docs/sea700/lab4.md

 ## Lab Question

-1. Write a code that will move the JetAuto robot in a 1m square shape pattern as follow:
+1. Write a code that will move the JetAuto robot in a roughly 1m square shape pattern as follow:

     - (0, 0, 0°) to (1, 0, 0°) - face the direction of travel
     - (1, 0, 0°) to (1, 1, 0°) - face the outside of the square
     - (1, 1, -90°) to (0, 1, -90°) - rotate first to face the inside of the square
     - (0, 1, -90°) to (0, 0, 0°) - rotate the robot while traveling

-    Repeat this for 2 times.
+    Repeat this for 2 times after a start command (such as a keyboard input) is given.

+    **Hint:** You can follow the same approach as Lab 3 by creating a new package called `lab4_jetauto_control` in your `ros_ws`

+        catkin_create_pkg lab4_jetauto_control rospy geometry_msgs

+    Refer to the `teleop_key_control.py` controller you used in this lab on how to publish to the jetauto nodes.

 ## Reference